 Just as genes aren’t completely in control of your destiny, epigenetics also isn’t something that absolutely defines who you are.
 In some cases of epigenetic effects, scientists noted that providing a healthy environment can ease some of the impacts.
 Mothers who eat a nutritious diet during pregnancy may help their children avoid some of the negative impacts of generational stress and trauma.
 Self-care and professional counseling could help people already affected overcome their stronger reactions to stress.

 If you’re suffering from mental health issues, such as anxiety disorders, along with substance abuse issues, getting help for both simultaneously could be key to a successful recovery.
-Whether the trauma and stress responses you feel come from your own personal history or are a generational effect, the Florida House Experience can work with you to develop a unique customized treatment plan that tackles both your mental health issues and drug or alcohol addiction in a comprehensive, effective way.
+Whether the trauma and stress responses you feel come from your own personal history or are a generational effect, FHE Health can work with you to develop a unique customized treatment plan that tackles both your mental health issues and drug or alcohol addiction in a comprehensive, effective way.